 For strong revenue cycle management, medical practices should aim for a 95% clean claims rate.
 Any rate above a 5% claims rate is costing your business money and time.
 By maintaining a high clean claims rate, you can increase your medical practice’s efficiency and overall profitability.

 So, how can your practice avoid insurance claim denials and maintain a strong clean claims rate?
-Below are the top reasons for denials in medical billing; by staying on top of these procedures, you can better manage your denials.
+Below are the top reasons for denials in medical billing; by staying on top of these procedures, you can improve your denial management process.

 Lack of Coding Specificity